 Paying health insurance policy premium (Section 80D) | Self, your spouse, and your dependent children: Rs 25,000 (Rs 50,000 if aged 60 and above) Parents: Rs 25,000 (Rs 50,000 if aged 60 and above) |

-Opting for an education loan (Section 80E) | Interest deduction for 8 years from the year of repayment of loan taken for the higher education of yourself, your spouse, dependent children, or a student of whom you are the legal guardian |
+Opting for an education loan (Section 80E) | Interest deduction for 8 years from the year of repayment of loan taken for the higher education of yourself, your spouse, dependent children, or a student of whom you are the legal guardian. |

-Donating to charity (Section 80G) | 50% or 100% of the eligible amount |
+Donating to charity (Section 80G) | 50% or 100% of the eligible amount. |

-Investing in tax saving instruments | Tax benefit of Rs.1,50,000 per year.
+Investing in tax saving instruments (Section 80C) | Tax benefit of Rs.1,50,000 per year.
 You can invest in the following options: – Employees’ Provident Fund (EPF) – Public Provident Fund (PPF) – Equity Linked Saving Scheme funds (ELSS) – Home loan repayment and Stamp duty – Sukanya Smriddhi Yojana (SSY) – National Savings Certificate (NSC) – Fixed Deposit for 5 years, and more |

-Costs to treat disabled dependents (Section 80DD) | If you have disabled dependents for whom you bear medical expenses, you are eligible for the tax relief: – 40% disability: Rs.75,000 – 80% or severe disability: Rs.1,25,000 |
+Costs to treat disabled dependents (Section 80DD) | If you have disabled dependents for whom you bear medical expenses, you are eligible for the tax relief: – 40% disability: Rs.75,000 – Severe or 80% disability: Rs.1,25,000 |

 Deductions on home loan payments | Principal amount: Upto Rs 1.5 lakhs u/s 80C Interest amount: Upto Rs 2 lakhs paid u/s 24b |

-Maturity amount of a Life Insurance Policy | Maturity proceeds are tax-exempt if the sum assured is ≤: – 20%: policies issued before 1 April 2012 – 10%: policies issued after 1 April 2012 – 15%: policies issued after 1 April 2013 for a person with disability or disease. |
+The maturity amount of a Life Insurance Policy | Maturity proceeds are tax-exempt if the sum assured is ≤: – 20%: policies issued before 1 April 2012 – 10%: policies issued after 1 April 2012 – 15%: policies issued after 1 April 2013 for a person with disability or disease. |

 These are some of the ways in which individuals who earn a salary above Rs 20 lakhs per annum can save on income tax.
 However, make sure to accurately calculate your tax liability and applicable deductions.